-Takeda Internet Security & Risk
+Takeda Information Security & Risk

 Branding, messaging, and marketing campaign for rename of Cyber Security to ISR